Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Conclusion

-\item \Extra{Based on our findings, we proposed a few plausible mechanisms for detecting such highly energetic gravitational collapse events.
-One is through optical photometry in which one could directly detect the sudden increase in luminosity and energy output.
-The other is through neutrino detection in which neutrino detectors like Super-Kamiokande \cite{Suzuki2019} and IceCube \cite{icecubecollaboration2015icecube} can detect incoming neutrinos from a collapsing NS.} \end{enumerate} Our understanding of the detectability of gravitational collapse can be significantly improved by observing the emission of GWs.
+Our understanding of the detectability of gravitational collapse can be significantly improved by observing the emission of GWs.
 In this study, we focused on the case of an unstable anisotropic NS undergoing radial collapse, where no GW is emitted during the process of gravitational collapse.
 However, considering more realistic scenarios before the onset of gravitational collapse, such as the presence of mountains in NSs \cite{Haskell}, rapidly rotating and magnetized NSs \cite{das2023detection}, and the deformation of NSs due to companion celestial objects, can heavily impact the emission of GW during the process of gravitational collapse.
 Moreover, during the binary NS inspiral-merger-ringdown phase \cite{Baiotti2022}, if one of the stars becomes unstable and undergoes gravitational collapse, it would emit GW that can be detected by current and future GW observatories like LIGO, Virgo, and LISA.
 Hence, studying these scenarios can not only improve our understanding of gravitational collapse but also lead to the discovery of new astrophysical phenomena.